Congress of the Dominican Republic: History

 Between 1866 and 1907, the Dominican Republic is disputed between bicameral and unicameral, eliminating the Senate in the constitutional amendment of 1866, restoring it in 1878, and returning it to eliminate in 1880.
 The Senate reappeared as house of Congress in the Constitution of 1908, from which the bicameral system remained constant.
 During the first US intervention, Congress was dissolved not before elected president Francisco Henriquez y Carvajal.
 After the restoration of national sovereignty, Congress was again restored, and in 1927 the election of legislators were allowed by direct vote.

 With the rise of Rafael Leonidas Trujillo to power, the Congress became a cover for his political ambitions.
 In 1935, Trujillo was appointed by the Congress president for life, instituted on January 11 of each year as the Day of the Benefactor, and renamed the capital city Ciudad Trujillo.
 In 1941, Congress recognized the civil rights of women, allowing women to vote in the country.

 After Trujillo's death, and after deposition of the constitutional government of Juan Bosch in 1963, Congress was dissolved by the Triumvirate.
 On 25 April 1965 a military group seeking to restore the Constitution of 1963 and replace the president Bosch entered the National Palace and made capitulate to Triumvirate, after which the newly restored Congress was sworn in as provisional president to the President of the Chamber of Deputies Jose Rafael Molina Ureña.
 However, President Urena had to resign two days later and applied for asylum.
 At this, the Congress appointed provisional president Francisco Alberto Caamaño Deñó, who took office on May 4 in front of a crowd at Independence Park.

-After the second US intervention, and after the new constitutional government elected in 1966, under the presidency of Joaquin Balaguer, Congress made the longest constitutional reform of all constitutional reforms.
+After the second US intervention, and after the new constitutional government elected in 1966, under the presidency of Joaquín Balaguer, Congress made the longest constitutional reform of all constitutional reforms.
 This Constitution was amended in 1994 to prohibit presidential re-election and separate congressional and presidential elections (which had been held together since the reform of 1927) with 2 years apart.

 Congress passed a constitutional amendment in May 2002, to restore the limitation of only 2 consecutive reelections.
 During the election of President of the Chamber of Deputies on 16 August 2003, there was a shooting inside the room of the legislative chamber.

 Later in the constitutional reform of 2010, Congress passed a non-consecutive presidential reelection law, and rejoined the congressional and presidential elections, which are exceptionally extended the term of elected legislators in 2010 from 4 to 6 years until 2016.